 How Do You Cook Halibut?

 Halibut is very easy to cook.
-Most people prefer to grill, bake, or pan-sear the fish, but as long as you avoid overcooking, preparing halibut is both simple and rewarding.
-If you’re cooking Alaska halibut for the first time, we recommend avoiding overpowering marinades or those with citrus, as this can overpower the fish’s flavor and change the texture.
+Most people prefer to grill, bake, or pan-sear the fish, but as long as you avoid overcooking, cooking halibut is both simple and rewarding.
+If you’re cooking halibut for the first time, we recommend avoiding overpowering marinades or those with citrus, as this can overpower the fish’s flavor and change the texture.
 Halibut is also prone to drying out quickly, so remember to brush the fish with oil and/or butter while cooking in order to retain moisture.